mhamdan91/moecolor/README.md

 ## Overview
-This tool allows you to quickly label images of up to 10 classes and this is basically because we  only have 10 numbers in NumPad :(O).
-If you have more than 10 classes, you can choose one class to be all others and reclassfiy others afterwards.
-This tool is meant for quick labeling and is not meant to be an extensive and manually controlled GUI.
+This lightweight tool allows to color terminal text and style it based on predefined attributes.
+The tool works very much like the `print` function.
+Except it is a fancier print that you can do a lot more with to control text color and style.

 ## Library Installalion
 To install the library simply run the following command in a cmd, shell or whatever...